OfficeDev/office-dev-program-docs/docs/office-365-dev-program-get-started.md

 # Set up an Office 365 developer subscription

-This article shows you how to create a nine-month Office 365 Enterprise E3 Developer subscription with 25 user licenses.
-You can use this free subscription to develop and test your solutions independent of your production environment.
+Set up an Office 365 developer subscription to build and test your solutions independent of your production environment.
+The subscription is an Office 365 Enterprise E3 Developer subscription with 25 user licenses.
+It lasts for 9 months and is free to use for development purposes (coding and testing solutions.)

-To sign up, follow the steps in the following sections.

 ## Join the Office 365 Developer Program